gregbo/mininet_frr/make_vm/README.md

 An SSH client is the easiest way to run multiple terminal sessions in the VM at one time.
 You can also import an SSH identity to avoid typing a password when logging in.
-(Importing the identify from Github works great if you have that setup on github.com).
+(Importing the identity from Github works great if you have that setup on github.com).

 Once the install completes, select Reboot now.
 If the screen pauses and